david1792x/pan-dulce/markdown/extracting_image_dataset.md

 </div>

-We will use Microsoft's Bing Image Search API to scrape image results from the Bing search engine, and download them to create our image dataset.
-The first step is to import the Python modules needed to make the API calls.
+We will use Microsoft's `Bing Image Search API` to scrape image results from the Bing search engine, and download them to create our **image dataset**.
+The first step is to import the Python modules needed to make the **API calls**.

 ```python